historic-trails/website/docs/sites/alexander-majors-house.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="Alexander Majors House second floor plan, several modifications are made to bathroom at the northern end, adding closets to western wall of master bedroom, moving the entrance of the door from north side to south [source](Alexander Majors House - 70000335.pdf. (n.d.))" image-url="alexander-majors-house-second-floor-plan.PNG"
+  caption="The house's second floor.
+Note the modifications to the bathroom at the northern end and the additional closets on the western wall of the master bedroom. [source](Alexander Majors House - 70000335.pdf. (n.d.))" image-url="alexander-majors-house-second-floor-plan.PNG"
 %}